radwanCS/Tsinghua-CS-SelfStudy/docs/source/content/freshmen_1/calculus_1/calculus_1.rst

 Solid understanding of Algebra, Trigonometry, and a variety of concepts in PreCalculus is required.

-**Study Duration:**

-- Start Time: [2024/4/6]
-- End Time:
-- Total Duration:

 Study Material
 --------------

 Books
 ^^^^^

-#. *Thomas Calculus Early Transcendentals* 15th edition by George B. Thomas, JR Global Edition
+#. *Thomas Calculus Early Transcendentals* 15th edition by George B. Thomas, JR USA Edition
+#. *How to Ace Calculus: The Streetwise Guide*, 1998 Edition, by Abigail Thompson, Colin Adams, and Joel Hass

+Websites
+^^^^^^^^

+#. `The LibreTexts libraries <https://math.libretexts.org/>`_ has lots of valuable information and lessons in calculus.

 Assignments
 ^^^^^^^^^^^